 Courtney earned her B.S in advertising from the University of Florida.

-Lissette processes accounts receivable, disbursements, credit card reconciliation, journal entries, and travel expenses for The Hub.
-She prepares monthly invoices for Hub clients and maintains the sub-ledger accounting system including posting monthly transactions to the general ledger.
-Lissette also assists the Operations & Accounting manager with monthly reconciliations and financial reports and provides support for all internal and external Hub events.
+Lissette is The Hub’s accounting extraordinaire.
+She prepares monthly invoices for Hub clients and maintains the sub-ledger accounting system.
+Lissette processes Pcard transactions, expense reports, accounts payable, and monthly reconciliations reports.
+She assists the incubator manager with financial reports and monthly auditing as well as provides support for all internal and external Hub events.

-Before joining The Hub in 2017 as a front desk receptionist, Lissette worked with a law firm and the hospitality industry.
-She has many years of experience in customer service, billing, and administration.
+Before joining The Hub in 2017, Lissette worked in many industries including a law firm in Miami and some of the best food and beverage establishments in Chicago.
+She has many years of experience in customer service, sales, marketing/social media, billing, and administration.